aditya12-cyber/Cyber_Tools/IP_Tracer/README.md

 ### For Installing it in your debian or Linux System
 #### Open The Terminal and Run That command

 #### If you are Using a Kali linux operating system or other linux distribution then git and python is already installed in it .
-If it it not installed in you roperating system then make sure it had been installed
+If it it not installed in you operating system then make sure it had been installed.

 <code>git clone https://github.com/aditya12-cyber/Cyber_Tools/</code><br>
 <code>cd</code><br>